 Toyota does something similar as well.
 They target people who drive without using their content to advertise their company or product.
 Rather, Toyota Safety Sense is all about making the road safer, “together.”

 In addition to this, you need to think beyond your current audience.
-See how Pampers, a company that is in the Top 50 brands of Forbes, is targeting customers apart from their current audience.
+See how Pampers, a company that is in the Forbes Top 50 Brands list, is targeting customers apart from their current audience.
 Although their main product is diapers and baby wipes, Pampers offers quality content on myriads of topics, ranging from pregnancy, and sleep training to the different stages of motherhood in order to connect with their audience.

 The above brands will inspire and help you discover new ideas to attract your target audience through content.